enzedonline/quill-blot-formatter2/README.md

 > #### :exclamation: IMPORTANT NOTE REGARDING QUILL AND IMAGE TITLES :exclamation:
 >
 >At the time of writing, the current version of Quill (v2.0.2) does not natively support storing the title attribute in the image delta.
 As such, when you reload the editor, the title attribute will be lost.
 There is a Quill [pull request](https://github.com/slab/quill/pull/4350) to address this.
+>

-This package includes an updated Image blot that addersses this issue.
+> This package includes an updated Image blot that addresses this issue.

 To use that, simply include the following in your editor options:

 ```javascript
 blotFormatter2: {